chrisnunes57/chrisnunes57.github.io/_posts/security/2020-05-06-Google-XSS-Game---Level-2.md

 ![A blank website with one search bar in the middle](/assets/img/google-xss/google-xss-level-2-basic.png)

 This webpage is a little different than the last one.
 This looks like a forum where you can post messages.
 Now that we've finished level 1, we're pretty much experts in how cross-site scripting works.
-You insert the javascript snippet into the text field, hit submit, and then it works.
+You insert the Javascript snippet into the text field, hit submit, and then it works.
 We win.

 Let's bring back our payload that beat the previous level, ```<script>alert("hi there!")</script>```, and see if it has the same effect this time.